Markus Kellermann Founder & CEO

 Pricing: Free tier available, paid plans from $24/month

 Jamie runs as a native desktop app on Mac and captures system audio directly.
-It's bot-free, works across any meeting platform, and supports 99+ languages—making it excellent for international teams.
+It's bot-free, works across any meeting platform, and supports 99+ languages, which makes it excellent for international teams.

 Why Mac users love it: